-How to Create a Product Roadmap (+Types, Examples)
+How to Create a Product Roadmap (+Best Practices)

 For product managers, creating a product development and growth strategy is a key responsibility.
 This means project management is essential for PMs to keep them aligned on collaborative projects and to provide transparency in terms of what they’re working on and what is prioritized.

 To do this, PMs rely on a product roadmap.

 A product roadmap is a timeline document that helps product teams plan their product strategy, create long-term development goals by prioritizing what to build, and align everyone working on the product— from design, engineering, customer success, marketing, etc.

 The product roadmap shows what your product’s future looks like and the features the development team plans to build over the product’s lifetime.
 It serves as a source of truth for everyone involved in the product development process.

 What Does a Product Roadmap Include?

 A product roadmap is a shared source of truth that outlines the vision, direction, priorities, and progress of a product over time.
 It’s an action plan that helps aligns an organization around short and long-term product goals, how they will be achieved, and how development will be prioritized, tested, and launched.

 Product roadmaps help product managers keep their priorities straight, develop their products cohesively, and make sure the different teams working on the development process have the same goals in mind.